David de Rambures: Political career

 Familiar of the Court of Burgundy, he attended the marriage of Marguerite of Burgundy with Guillaume de Hainaut in 1385, that of John the Fearless with Margaret of Bavaria and that of Antoine of Burgundy with Jeanne of Luxembourg in Arras, in 1402.
 He was chamberlain of the Duke of Burgundy Philip the Bold in 1401-1402.

 He was a member of the king's council in 1402 and in 1410 became chamberlain to the Duke of Guyenne.
-After the Treaty of Bicetre of December 10, 1410, he was one of the twelve knights who were members of the Council of Regency, in charge of the government during the madness of Charles VI.
+After the Treaty of Bicetre of December 10, 1410, he was one of the twelve knights who were members of the Council of Regency, in charge of the government during the madness of King Charles VI.
 His attachment to the Duke of Burgundy caused his dismissal in 1413.

 He then served the Duke of Burgundy, John the Fearless, in 1413, and then the Dauphin, for whom he became the commissioner for the execution of the Treaty of Arras on September 4, 1414.